Reiki: Its Role in Supporting Autoimmune Disease Treatments

 What is Reiki?

-Reiki is a non-invasive therapy from Japan that uses the power of spiritual energy to heal the body and improve its overall balance.
+Reiki is a non-invasive therapy of Japan origin that uses the power of spiritual energy to relax the body and help improve its overall balance.
 The idea behind this type of therapy is that problems within the body stem from blocked or disturbed energy pathways.
 During Reiki treatments, the goal is to restore these pathways to normal so that the energy can flow properly.

 Benefits of Reiki for Patients with Autoimmune Disease